 If you suffer from acne then silk is perfect for you.
-It discourages the growth of bacteria and doesn’t harbour pore-clogging dirt and grease like a cotton pillowcase does.
+It discourages the growth of bacteria and doesn’t harbor pore-clogging dirt and grease as a cotton pillowcase does.

 If you suffer from allergies you’ll be pleased to know that silk is hypoallergenic and very breathable.
 Air will circulate through the fabric throughout the night so you won’t be breathing in dusty, stale air.
 Dust mites inside your pillow will be a thing of the past.
 It’s also a natural bedbug repellent.
 Silk is so smooth that those nasty little bugs can’t stick to it.

 Another wonderful benefit of a silk pillowcase, especially if you suffer from hot flashes, is its ability to keep you cool.
 No more flipping the pillow over to the cool side in the middle of the night.
 Both sides are always cool.